What Does It Mean

 like the way they look at me sometimes."

-C: Do you think that you, like
+C: Do you think

 other women, can feel that you haven't ever been seen right by any man,